 5. The gNB-DU2 responds to the gNB-CU with a UE CONTEXT SETUP RESPONSE message.

 6. gNB-CU sends the DL RRC MESSAGE TRANSFER message for remote UE by including the RRCReconfiguration message to gNB-DU1.
-The contents in the RRCReconfiguration message may include at least indirect path addition configuration, PC5 RLC channel configuration for relay traffic, bearer mapping and the associated radio bearer(s).
+The contents in the RRCReconfiguration message may include at least indirect path addition configuration, PC5 RLC channel configuration for relay traffic, bearer mapping and the associated radio bearer(s), for scenario 1; The contents in the RRCReconfiguration message may include at least indirect path addition configuration, bearer mapping and the associated radio bearer(s), for scenario 2.

 7. gNB-DU1 sends the RRCReconfiguration message to the remote UE.

 8. The remote UE establishes PC5 connection with relay UE.
+For scenario 2, this procedure can be omitted.

 9. The remote UE may complete the indirect path addition procedure by sending the RRCReconfigurationComplete message to the gNB-DU1.